exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 * When specifying an explicit mapping in property `mapping` then statement `CREATE VIRTUAL SCHEMA` will even be successful if files referenced by property `source` are missing,
 * However, when using automatic mapping inference and files referenced by property `source` are missing, then statement `CREATE VIRTUAL SCHEMA` will fail.
-* The adapter will detect the mapping based on the schema of the first file.
+* If property `source` matches multiple files, the adapter will detect the mapping based on the schema of the first file.
 Please make sure that all files specified as `source` are using the same schema, else the mapping may be wrong.
 * The adapter will detect the mapping when the virtual schema is created.
 If the schema of the `source` files changes, please drop and re-create the virtual schema to run the auto-inference again.
 * Creating the virtual schema with auto-inference will take longer because the adapter needs to read files from the `source` in order to infer the mapping.
 * Please see [below](#automatic-mapping-inference-for-csv-files) for details about auto-inference for CSV files.